 Confidence, I guess is subjective.
 Some people perfectly personify it: *cough* narcissists *cough* Others believe one can 'look' confident and therefore place more attention on their outward appearance; whereas others place more value on the 'act' of confidence.
 Whatever the correct answer may be, true confidence goes a long way in....

-As I sit in anger, my mind can't help but remind me of that one time, where I was accused of being a 'third wave feminist'.
+As I sit in anger, my mind can't help but reminisce on that one time, where I was accused of being a 'third wave feminist'.
 I use the word accuse, because this male, threw the word at me as though I should be ashamed of it.
-Nevertheless, I have no problem being called a… Continue reading Third-Wave Feminism and Masculinity

 Stop giving so much of yourself, your thoughts and your emotions to those who are not reciprocating your good intentions.
 If they cared, they would never take you for granted.
 Now go out there, and start not giving a fxck to those who don’t deserve your fxcks.
 THE END.
 Yours Truly, 🌹 V.O.L